ryantd42/NY-Legislative-Git/2023/S3431A-2023/bill.md

- THREE HUNDRED FIFTY-ONE-A OF THIS ARTICLE, IN ADDITION TO THE  PENALTIES PROVIDED IN SECTION THREE HUNDRED SEVENTY-FOUR OF THIS ARTICLE AND THOSE PROVIDED  IN  THE  OTHER LAWS OF THIS STATE, THE COURT MAY IMPOSE A FINE WHICH SHALL NOT EXCEED TEN THOUSAND DOLLARS.
-WHEN A PERSON IS  CONVICTED OF AN OFFENSE DEFINED IN SECTION THREE HUNDRED FIFTY-ONE-B OF THIS ARTI- CLE,  IN  ADDITION  TO  THE  PENALTIES PROVIDED IN SECTION THREE HUNDRED SEVENTY-FOUR OF THIS ARTICLE AND THOSE PROVIDED IN  THE  OTHER  LAWS  OF THIS  STATE,  THE  COURT MAY IMPOSE A FINE WHICH SHALL NOT EXCEED TWENTY THOUSAND DOLLARS.
-WHEN A PERSON IS CONVICTED OF AN  OFFENSE  DEFINED  IN SECTION  THREE  HUNDRED  FIFTY-ONE-C OF THIS ARTICLE, IN ADDITION TO THE PENALTIES PROVIDED IN SECTION THREE HUNDRED SEVENTY-FOUR OF THIS ARTICLE AND THOSE PROVIDED IN THE OTHER LAWS OF THIS STATE, THE COURT MAY IMPOSE A FINE WHICH SHALL NOT EXCEED THIRTY THOUSAND DOLLARS.
+ THREE HUNDRED FIFTY-ONE-A OF THIS ARTICLE, IN ADDITION TO THE  PENALTIES PROVIDED IN SECTION THREE HUNDRED SEVENTY-FOUR OF THIS ARTICLE AND THOSE PROVIDED  IN  THE  OTHER LAWS OF THIS STATE, THE COURT MAY IMPOSE A FINE WHICH SHALL NOT EXCEED  FIFTEEN  THOUSAND  DOLLARS.
+WHEN  A  PERSON  IS CONVICTED  OF AN OFFENSE DEFINED IN SECTION THREE HUNDRED FIFTY-ONE-B OF THIS ARTICLE, IN ADDITION TO THE PENALTIES  PROVIDED  IN  SECTION  THREE HUNDRED  SEVENTY-FOUR  OF  THIS  ARTICLE AND THOSE PROVIDED IN THE OTHER LAWS OF THIS STATE, THE COURT MAY IMPOSE A FINE WHICH SHALL  NOT  EXCEED TWENTY-FIVE  THOUSAND  DOLLARS.
+WHEN A PERSON IS CONVICTED OF AN OFFENSE DEFINED IN SECTION THREE HUNDRED FIFTY-ONE-C OF THIS ARTICLE,  IN  ADDI- TION  TO THE PENALTIES PROVIDED IN SECTION THREE HUNDRED SEVENTY-FOUR OF THIS ARTICLE AND THOSE PROVIDED IN THE OTHER LAWS  OF  THIS  STATE,  THE COURT  MAY  IMPOSE  A  FINE  WHICH SHALL NOT EXCEED THIRTY-FIVE THOUSAND DOLLARS.
   § 4.
 Paragraph a of subdivision 8 of section 374  of  the  agriculture
- and  markets  law,  as  amended  by  chapter 594 of the laws of 2003 and subdivision 8 as renumbered by chapter 479  of  the  laws  of  2009,  is amended to read as follows:
+ and  markets  law,  as  amended by chapter 594 of the laws of 2003, such subdivision as renumbered by chapter 479 of the laws of 2009, is amended to read as follows:
   a.
-In  addition to any other penalty provided by law, upon conviction for any violation of section  three  hundred  fifty-one,  THREE  HUNDRED FIFTY-ONE-A, THREE HUNDRED FIFTY-ONE-B, THREE HUNDRED FIFTY-ONE-C, three hundred  fifty-three,  three hundred fifty-three-a, three hundred fifty- three-b,  three  hundred  fifty-five,  three  hundred  fifty-six,  three hundred  fifty-nine, three hundred sixty, three hundred sixty-one, three
+In addition to any other penalty provided by law,  upon  conviction for  any  violation  of  section  three hundred fifty-one, THREE HUNDRED FIFTY-ONE-A, THREE HUNDRED FIFTY-ONE-B, THREE HUNDRED FIFTY-ONE-C, three hundred fifty-three, three hundred fifty-three-a, three  hundred  fifty- three-b,  three  hundred  fifty-five,  three  hundred  fifty-six,  three hundred fifty-nine, three hundred sixty, three hundred sixty-one,  three hundred  sixty-five  or  three  hundred sixty-eight of this article, the convicted person may, after a duly held hearing pursuant to paragraph  f of  this  subdivision,  be  ordered  by  the court to forfeit, to a duly
- S. 3431  4
+ S. 3431--A  4

- hundred sixty-five or three hundred sixty-eight  of  this  article,  the convicted  person may, after a duly held hearing pursuant to paragraph f of this subdivision, be ordered by the  court  to  forfeit,  to  a  duly incorporated  society for the prevention of cruelty to animals or a duly incorporated humane society or authorized agents thereof, the animal  or animals  which  are  the  basis of the conviction.
+ incorporated society for the prevention of cruelty to animals or a  duly incorporated  humane society or authorized agents thereof, the animal or animals which are the basis of the conviction.
 Upon  such  an  order  of forfeiture,  the  convicted  person shall be deemed to have relinquished all rights to the animals which are the basis of the conviction,  except those granted in paragraph d of this subdivision.
   § 5.
 Severability clause.
 If any clause, sentence, paragraph, subdivi- sion,  section  or  part  of  this act shall be adjudged by any court of competent jurisdiction to be invalid, such judgment  shall  not  affect, impair,  or  invalidate  the remainder thereof, but shall be confined in its operation to the clause, sentence, paragraph,  subdivision,  section or part thereof directly involved in the controversy in which such judg- ment shall have been rendered.
 It is hereby declared to be the intent of the  legislature  that  this  act  would  have been enacted even if such invalid provisions had not been included herein.
   § 6.
 This act shall take effect on the ninetieth day  after  it  shall have become a law.